What Is Tantra?

 One that’s been misunderstood, oversimplified, and heavily sexualized in the modern Western world.
 Somewhere along the way, nuance got lost and marketing took the wheel.

 In Western culture, these teachings have largely been framed as tools for intimacy or sexual expression.
-You’ll often see this labeled simply as “Tantra,” when in reality it’s a modern blend of Eastern philosophy, Western psychology, embodiment practices, and sexuality.
+You’ll often see this labeled simply as “Tantra,” when in reality it’s a modern blend of Eastern philosophy, Western psychology, embodiment practices, and sacred sexuality education.

 What’s rarely acknowledged, though, is that this modern expression is very different from classical Tantra, which is where these teachings originate.